August is a good word.

 It has a noble origin, according to another:

-or "venerable," which in turn is related to the Latin augur,
+“August comes from the Latin word augustus, meaning 'consecrated' or 'venerable,' which in turn is related to the Latin augur,

 It’s also the month just begun.